-3 retrospective publications suggest that a minimal dose of 45 Gy is needed to control microscopic disease of Ewings sarcoma while a minimum of 54 Gy is needed for macroscopic disease, while an intermediate dose of 50 Gy is sufficient for preoperative radiotherapy (22-27) [2b],
+3 retrospective publications suggest that a minimal dose of 45 Gy is needed to control microscopic disease of Ewings sarcoma while a minimum of 54 Gy is needed for macroscopic disease, while an intermediate dose of 50 Gy is sufficient for preoperative radiotherapy (24-29) [2b],

 Schuck et al (11) performed a retrospective review of previous intergroup trials to assess the optimal dose and to use in patients with Ewing sarcoma and confirmed the above mentioned results [2a].
 Their results were confirmed on year later by another analytical review by Donaldson S (10) [2a].
 Donaldson S (10) also suggested that tumours larger than 8 cm may have better tumour control with doses of 60 Gy or more [1c] which is confirmed later by another retrospective study in 40 patients by Paulino et al. 2007 [2b].
+A recent phase III dose escalation study randomized 95 unresectable Ewing sarcoma patients between standard 55.8 Gy vs 70.2 Gy (30).
+Their results showed statistically significant superior 5-Y local control rate in the dose escalation arm compared to the standard arm (76.4% vs. 49.4% respectively) [A].

 The current good local control achieved in recent trials with these doses lead to its adoption in the most recent EURO-EWING protocol (appendix-3)

-Based on (10,11) [2a for both trials], as well as the retrospective studies (22-27) [2b], Scandinavian Sarcoma Group (SSG) Guidelines (1), National comprehensive cancer network (NCCN) clinical practice guidelines (2) and the most recent European School of Medical Oncology (ESMO) guidelines (3), and other reviews (9,10), the strengths of recommendations 8, 9 & 10 are evaluated to be strength B.
+Based on (10,11) [2a for both trials], as well as the retrospective studies (24-30) [2b], Scandinavian Sarcoma Group (SSG) Guidelines (1), National comprehensive cancer network (NCCN) clinical practice guidelines (2) and the most recent European School of Medical Oncology (ESMO) guidelines (3), and other reviews (9,10), the strengths of recommendations 8, 9 & 10 are evaluated to be strength B.